Counting genus zero real curves in symplectic manifolds: Introduction and main results

-where the intersection point with $L$, which correspond to the first marked point in the $1+l$ marked points, has no decoration.
+where the intersection point with $L$, which corresponds to the first marked point in the $1+l$ marked points, has no decoration.
 Note that the natural extension of $\tau_{\mc{M}}$ preserves each component of the domain of every map in the first case and interchanges them in the second case.

+If a codimension one strata is a boundary, an integral similar to (\ref{GW-invariants}) depends on the particular choices of the integrands (and other choices); thus, does not produce invariants.
 The boundary problem is present in nearly all cases.
-It has been overcome in a number of cases by either adding other terms to compensate for the effect of the boundary (\cite{W1}, \cite{W2}, \cite{F}) or by gluing boundary components to each other to get moduli spaces without boundary (\cite{S}, \cite{G}).
+In the disk formulation, it has been overcome in a number of cases by either adding other terms to compensate for the effect of the boundary \cite{W1,W2,F} or by gluing boundary components to each other to get moduli spaces without boundary \cite{S,G2}.
+In the real curve formulation, the latter approach actually shows that the disk-bubbling strata is a hypersurface in the real moduli space across which the orientation extends; see Proposition~\ref{flip-orientation}.
 None of these methods can address the issue of sphere bubbling; we address it in this paper.